mosaicnetworks/monetd/docs/README.md

 Full details can found at the links above, but the Quick Start section below may help you where to look.

-## Quick Start
+# Quick Start

+## Installation
-The installation process is covered in the [Root Readme](../README.md).
+The installation process is covered in [here](install.md).

 ----
+## Interactive Configuration

-The general purpose guided install can be accessed via:
+The general purpose guided configuration can be accessed via:
 ```bash
 $ monetcli wizard
 ```